 Student conduct requirements at Phoenix Seminary apply equally to resident and online students.
 Resident and online education students are required to know and follow the “Student Conduct Policy” located in the appendices of the Phoenix Seminary Student Handbook.

-Online students are asked to first contact their course instructors to resolve any complaints or concerns.
-If a problem is not resolved, students should then contact the Academic Dean’s office to file a complaint.
+Distance education students are asked to first contact their course instructors to resolve any complaints or concerns.
+If a problem is not resolved, students may submit an official written complaint detailing the issue to the Provost, Dr. Michael Thigpen, at email@example.com or 602.429.4431.

 To complete an online course you need the following computer and software minimums: